University of York » York, UK

 “How do you solve a problem like gender?: Reconciling contemporary attitudes towards Matilda of Canossa’s Femininity.”
 Liminality: Crossing Borders, Crossing Boundaries, LAMPS Edinburgh, 25-26 June 2021.

 “Part of the Boys’ Club?
-Determining Matilda of Canossa’s Agency using the Vita Mathildis.”
-White Rose Medieval Conference, 17-18 June 2021.
+Determining Matilda of Canossa’s Agency Using the Vita Mathildis.”
+White Rose Medieval Conference, University of York, 17-18 June 2021.

 “Visiting the Unvisitable: Using Architectural Models in Video Games to Enhance Sense-Oriented Learning.”
-The Middle Ages in Modern Games Twitter Conference, 25-28 May 2021.
+The Middle Ages in Modern Games Asynchronous Conference, 25-28 May 2021.

 Chair, (Dis)Embodiment of Materials, University of York Post Graduate Conference: “(De)Constructing Embodiments,” University of York, 13 March 2020.

-“Matilda di Canossa and Crusader Kings II: (Papal) Warrior Princess”.
-Playing the Middle Ages, II: Pop-Culture in Games / Pop-Culture and Games, International Medieval Congress 2019, Leeds, 1-4 July 2019.
+“Matilda di Canossa and Crusader Kings II: (Papal) Warrior Princess.”
+Playing the Middle Ages, II: Pop-Culture in Games / Pop-Culture and Games, International Medieval Congress, Leeds University, 1-4 July 2019.

 Chair, Transmission of the Social Body, University of York Post Graduate Conference: “Transmissions,” University of York, 2019.